appscode/blog/content/post/kubedb-v2024.11.18/index.md

 With TLS enabled, client applications can securely connect to the Druid cluster, ensuring that data transmitted between clients and servers remains encrypted and protected from unauthorized access or tampering.
 This encryption adds an extra layer of security, particularly important for sensitive data environments where confidentiality and integrity are paramount.

-In addition to securing client-to-server communication, **internal communication** between Druid nodes is also encrypted.
+In addition to securing client-to-server communication, **internal communication** among Druid nodes is also encrypted.
 Furthermore, **connections to external dependencies**, such as metadata storage and deep storage systems, are secured.

 To configure TLS/SSL in Druid, KubeDB utilizes cert-manager to issue certificates.
 Before proceeding with TLS configuration in Druid, ensure that cert-manager is installed in your cluster.
 You can follow the steps provided [here](https://cert-manager.io/docs/installation/kubectl/) to install cert-manager in your cluster.

 To issue a certificate, cert-manager employs the following Custom Resource (CR):

 **Issuer/ClusterIssuer**: Issuers and ClusterIssuers represent certificate authorities (CAs) capable of generating signed certificates by honoring certificate signing requests.
 All cert-manager certificates require a referenced issuer that is in a ready condition to attempt to fulfill the request.
 Further details can be found [here](https://cert-manager.io/docs/concepts/issuer/).

 **Certificate**: cert-manager introduces the concept of Certificates, which define the desired x509 certificate to be renewed and maintained up to date.
 More details on Certificates can be found [here](https://cert-manager.io/docs/usage/certificate/).